 Survey data for assessing base salaries are based upon companies in the Fortune 500 and size-adjusted based upon Sempra Energy's revenues using regression analysis.
-The Compensation Committee believes the Fortune 500 appropriately reflects the broad group with which Sempra Energy and its subsidiaries compete to retain and attract highly skilled and talented executives.
+The Compensation Committee believes that the competitors of Sempra Energy and its subsidiaries for executive talent are not limited to energy company's and the Fortune 500 appropriately reflects a broader group with which they compete to retain and attract highly skilled and talented executives.

-Annual base salaries for executive officers of Sempra Energy and its subsidiaries are set taking into consideration the approximate mid-range of these salary data, individual performance and experience, executive responsibilities, market characteristics and other pertinent factors.
+Annual base salaries for executive officers of Sempra Energy and its subsidiaries are set taking into consideration the approximate mid-range of these salary data, individual performance and experience, executive responsibilities, market characteristics, succession planning and other pertinent factors.